 A pre-service claim is one in which you are required to obtain approval from us before services or supplies are rendered.
 For example, you may be required to obtain preadmission certification of inpatient hospital benefits.
 Or you may be required to obtain a pre-procedure review of other medical services or supplies in order to obtain coverage under the plan.
-Pre-service claims pertain only to the medical necessity of a service or supply.
-If we grant a pre-service claim, we are not telling you that the service or supply is, or will be, covered; we are only telling you that the service or supply meets our medical necessity guidelines.

-In order to file a pre-service claim you or your provider must call our Health Management Department at 205-988-2245 or 1-800-248-2342 (toll-free).
+In order to file a pre-service claim you or your provider must call our Health Management Department at 1-205-988-2245 or 1-800-248-2342 (toll-free).
 You must tell us your contract number, the name of the facility in which you are being admitted (if applicable), the name of a person we can call back, and a phone number to reach that person.
 You may also, if you wish, submit pre-service claims in writing.

 Written pre-service claims should be sent to us at 450 Riverchase Parkway East, Birmingham, Alabama 35244-2858.

 Non-urgent pre-service claims (for example, those relating to elective services and supplies) must be submitted to us during our regular business hours.
 Urgent pre-service claims can be submitted at any time.
 Emergency admissions to a hospital do not require you to file a pre-service claim so long as you provide notice to us within 48 hours of the admission and we certify the admission as both medically necessary and as an emergency admission.
-You are not required to precertify an inpatient hospital admission if you are admitted to a Concurrent Utilization Review Program (CURP) hospital by a Preferred Medical Doctor (PMD Physician).
+You are not required to precertify an inpatient hospital admission if you are admitted to a Concurrent Utilization Review Program (CURP) hospital by a Preferred Medical Doctor (PMD).
+CURP is a program implemented by us and in-network hospitals in the Alabama service area to simplify the administration of preadmission certifications and concurrent utilization reviews.
 If your plan provides chiropractic, physical therapy, or occupational therapy benefits and you receive covered treatment from an in-network chiropractor, in-network physical therapist, or in-network occupational therapist, your provider is responsible for initiating the precertification process for you.
-For home health care and hospice benefits (if covered by your plan), see the previous sections of this booklet for instructions on how to precertify treatment.
+For home healthcare and hospice benefits (if covered by your plan), see the previous sections of this booklet for instructions on how to precertify treatment.